 Flexible work arrangements are a key reason people stay in their jobs or switch to new ones.
 According to Forbes, 87% of workers would accept a new role if it offers remote work.
 This demonstrates the adoption of online collaboration tools like Microsoft Teams.

-Follow these to ensure your setup is working perfectly:
+Follow these steps to check camera in Teams meeting and ensure it is working perfectly:

 Step 1: Launch Microsoft Teams